-Some radar detectors boast of the ability to locate radar to the side.
-This is of absolutely no value.
-Radar only detects relative motion, either coming in or going away.
-If a car is going along perpendicular to a radar unit, then there is very little relative movement.
-The only readings the radar would display would be extremely low.
-This is called Cosine Error, a function of geometry.
-For the most accurate readings, radar must be within 10 degrees of the travel path of the target vehicle.
-The farther off to the side of the road, the greater the angle, the greater the angle, the more the closing speed decreases and a radar reading below the target's true speed is presented in the display.
-Cosine Error always works in the motorist's favor.
+Another way the police thwart radar detectors is to use terrain to their advantage.
+If a radar unit is set up on the far side of a hill, facing up the hill, the extraneous radar signal, the part radar detectors depend on to give early warnings, will be absorbed by the earth or head off into space, once your car crests the hill approaching the radar unit, you are being tracked.
+Now your radar detector will start sounding off.
+About 30 seconds too late.
+Some radar detectors boast of the ability to locate radar to the side, this is of absolutely no value, radar only detects relative motion, either coming in or going away, if a car is going along perpendicular to a radar unit, then there is very little relative movement the only readings the radar would display would be extremely low.

+This is called Cosine Error, a function of geometry, for the most accurate readings, radar must be within 10 degrees of the travel path of the target vehicle, fhe farther off to the side of the road, the greater the angle, the greater the angle, the more the closing speed decreases and a radar reading below the target's true speed is presented in the display, cosine Error always works in the motorist's favor.

-Figure 3.5 The effect of Cosine Error.
+Figure 3.6 This shows the effect of Cosine Error.

-This is derived from the mathematical "Law of Sins," in trigonometry.
-Cosine Error always works against the motorist and favors the police, never even mention Cosine Error in court.
-It only works against you by proving your actual speed was higher than the radar's display.
-If you like to drive fast and purchased a radar detector to give you ample warning of the presence of traffic radar, then be prepared to pay extra for fines and increased insurance rates.
-You are going to get caught.
-The author has yet to see any radar detector manufacturer provide a guarantee that offers to pay the fine of anyone caught speeding on radar while using one of these devices.
-And don't forget the increase in insurance rates that go along with speeding tickets.
-They cannot get around the fact that traffic radar operates under some very basic laws of physics and this is what governs their actual performance.
-More than one police officer has found amusement in annoying drivers with radar detectors.
-Many detectors mount high on the windshield with small flashing lights.
+This is derived from the mathematical "Law of Sins," in trigonometry, cosine error always works against the motorist and favors the police, never even mention Cosine Error in court, it only works against you by proving your actual speed was higher than the radar's display.

+If you like to drive fast and purchased a radar detector to give you ample warning of the presence of traffic radar, then be prepared to pay extra for fines and increased insurance rates, you are going to get caught, the author has yet to see any radar detector manufacturer provide a guarantee that offers to pay the fine of anyone caught speeding on radar while using one of these devices, and don't forget the increase in insurance rates that go along with speeding tickets.
+They cannot get around the fact that traffic radar operates under some very basic laws of physics and this is what governs their actual performance, more than one police officer has found amusement in annoying drivers with radar detectors. many detectors mount high on the windshield with small flashing lights.